gilstero/EmoryExchange/README.md

 1. **Tutoring Services**:
    - Students can sign up as tutors or seek tutoring help in specific subjects outside of what is provided by Emory University.
    - Reviews and ratings help identify top tutors.
-   - Verified tutors are given the oppurtunity to earn money.
+   - Verified tutors are given the opportunity to earn money.

 2. **Marketplace Exchange**:
    - Buy, sell, or trade items within the Emory community.
    - Categories include textbooks, furniture, electronics, and more.
-   - In app messaging and payment.
+   - In-app messaging and payment.

 3. **Service Sharing**:
    - Post and find services such as ridesharing, tech assistance, etc.